The Legacy Trail

 Free Delivery to all of the following Trail access points

 Legacy Park is one of our favorite delivery-locations.
-It’s located on the north side of the Venice Avenue Bridge, just behind the Historic Venice Train Depot.
+It’s located on the mainland-side of the Venice Avenue Bridge. north side of the Venice Avenue Bridge, just behind the Historic Venice Train Depot.
 Use the roads beside, and “under” the Venice Avenue bridge to get to the park.
-From the park you can access to both the Legacy Trail, and the Venice trail.
+From the park you can access both the Legacy Trail, and the Venice trail.

 While the park is not actually directly on the Legacy Trail, a defacto access next to the Hampton Inn has been established by trail users, and we can show you where it is.
 The park contains a number of memorial monuments to our military, as you would expect, but is also contains an artifact that all Americans would be moved by.
 We won’t say what it is, but will let the mystery stand.
 You’ll know it when you see it.
 Patriot’s Park has restrooms, and drinking fountains, and lots of parking space.
 Coming from Sarasota on I-75 take Highway 681 toward Venice.
 Bear right when you come to US 41 and the park is on your right.
 You are in the right place if you see the Hampton Inn Venice sign.